Apparel Product Design and Merchandising (APDM)

 APDM 330 Advanced Apparel Construction (3) (2 Lec, 1 3-hr Lab) Principles of advanced techniques for garment construction with emphasis on new, difficult-to-handle fabrics.
 Pre: 205 or consent.

 APDM 350 Embellishments (V) Emphasis on design principles as applied to stitchery using a variety of techniques and raw materials.
 Processes and problems experienced and critiqued in a group environment.
-Repeatable nine times.
+Repeatable.
 Pre: 205 or consent.
 DA

 APDM 370 Interior Design Fundamentals (3) Aesthetic, social, and functional aspects of selection, layout, and furnishing of home interiors; application of principles of design to family living situations.
 Pre: ART 101 or consent.